Black History is a part of everyone’s history

 The Black Mark

-Developed by Gary Bradshaw, the project encourages young males of all ethnicities to better understand each other’s differences in order to break down barriers and raise awareness of various diverse cultures.
+The Black mark project encourages young males of all ethnicities to gain a better understanding of each other’s differences in order to break down barriers and raise awareness of various diverse cultures.

-Gary will be interviewing young people, gathering reflections and opinions of what they think (or know) of the contribution Black males have made to Slough, past and present.
+Starting on Saturday 23rd October 2021, Gary will be interviewing young people and gathering thoughts, reflections and opinions of what they think or know of the contribution Black males have made in the past and present to Slough.
+The venue for the interviews will be confirmed soon.

-Using this material, Gary will work with a drama group to create a documentary that transforms the narrative around Black masculinity, Black culture and how history is captured and shaped.
+With this material collected Gary will then work with a drama group to use these ideas to create a documentary to transform the narrative of what is a Black man, what is Black culture and how history is captured and shaped.

-The documentary is set to be released in spring 2022.
+The documentary is set to be released in early 2022.